onap/integration/docs/docs_vfw_edgex_k8s.rst

     firewall/charts/packetgen/values.yaml

-Listed below is an example of the contents inside a heat template package
+An example of the contents inside a heat template package can be found hereafter.

 ::

      $ vfw-k8s/package$ ls